gagahpangeran/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ---

 Links must use the inline style if they are only referenced once.
-The inline angle brackets style should be avoided.
+The inline angle brackets style[^shared] should be avoided.
 References to reference links must be placed at the bottom of the article.

 ### Internal links